Mostek: DRAM

-Several employees played a key role in the Telecommunications and Industrial Products Department.
-Bob Paluck headed the department and later Dave Seeler, assisted by Mike Callahan, Charles Johnson, William Bradley, Robert C. Jones, Bob Banks, Ted Lewis, Darin Kincaid, and William Cummings.
-Telecom marketing was handled by John Crago, Randall Hopkins, and Henry Wasik.
-Lewis and Bradley were designated as key employees after the United Technologies purchase.

-Bradley designed all of the custom products based on the single-chip-calculator platform, as well as the code for the wristwatch chips produced by Mostek for Bulova and other customers.
-For a short while, Paluck headed a joint venture called Mostek Hong Kong, a collaboration with Bulova for the production of high-end wristwatches based on Mostek designs.
-Bradley was an employee of that joint venture.
-Paluck left Mostek to work with Sevin Rosen Funds and Convex Computer.
-As Mostek's focus was shifted to its DRAM products, the industrial and telecommunications products were ignored and their market share vanished.

 Microprocessor second sourcing deals

 With this foundation in calculator chips and high volume DRAM production, Mostek gained a reputation as a leading semiconductor "fabrication house" (fab) in the early 1970s.

 MK5065

 In 1974 Mostek introduced the MK5065, an 8-bit PMOS microprocessor, with 51 instructions whose execution times range from 3 to 16 μs.
 Architectural features included multiple nested indirect addressing and three register sets (each consisting of an accumulator, a program counter and a carry/link bit) which could be used for interrupt processing or for subroutines.
 Bill Mensch was one of the engineers who had actually designed the 5065 at Motorola for Olivetti.